lvlsgroup/kupatana-light/README.md

-# Kuptana-Light
+# Kupatana-Light
-Kuptana is a buy and sell site where users can post ads and look at ads that others have posted.
+Kupatana is a buy and sell site where users can post ads and look at ads that others have posted.

 Your task is to build a lightweight version of a REST API for Kupatana.